 There are many stakeholders involved in community mobilisation for food and nutrition security.
 These include political and technical leaders, as well as groups or people that are part of the community, work with the community, or provide services to the community.
-The key community groups include local religious groups and leaders (e.g., mothers' union, lay leaders, catechists, and imams), community-based organizations, village health teams, networks of people living with HIV, village savings and loan associations, functional adult literacy groups, child protection committees, and any other community groups engaged in community-based work.
-This section and the accompanying flip charts describe the roles of these groups in efforts to improve food and nutrition security.
+The key community groups include local religious groups and leaders (e.g., mothers' unions, lay leaders, catechists, and imams), community-based organizations, village health teams, networks of people living with HIV, village savings and loan associations, functional adult literacy groups, child protection committees, and any other community groups engaged in community-based work.
+The roles of these groups in efforts to improve food and nutrition security are described below and in the community mobilisation package flip chart.